krb5/krb5/doc/admin/admin_commands/kadmin_local.rst

 {-\|+}\ **allow_dup_skey**
     **-allow_dup_skey** disables user-to-user authentication for this
-    principal by prohibiting this principal from obtaining a session key for another user.  **+allow_dup_skey** clears this flag.
+    principal by prohibiting others from obtaining a service ticket encrypted in this principal's TGT session key.
+    **+allow_dup_skey** clears this flag.

 {-\|+}\ **requires_preauth**
     **+requires_preauth** requires this principal to preauthenticate